Shaping the future of Greater Lincolnshire

 Does the proposal include the creation of town councils for the areas of Lincolnshire that are unparished, namely Boston, Lincoln, Cleethorpes, Grimsby, Scunthorpe & Spalding?

-John Bland asked about 1 month ago
+John Bland asked 3 months ago

 Hello